 “I am going to transfer you to Mark from the technical team, he can walk you through the installation process and answer all of your questions."

 Customers do not like being transferred.
 So make sure you do it only as a last resort.
 Remember to inform the customer why and to whom they are being transferred.
+Changing the name of your colleague is much faster than typing out the whole message from scratch.

 “I’m sorry, I think you are looking for company X. We are called Z and specialize in…”

 Depending on your business profile you can get quite a lot of customers who either wanted to contact a different company or are simply pulling your leg.
+With canned responses, you can minimize the effort you put into such interactions, while still being polite and friendly.

 Putting on hold